 - A director shall not participate in the Nominating and Corporate Governance Committee recommendation or Board action regarding whether to accept the conditional resignation of such director.
 If directors constituting a majority of the members of the Nominating and Corporate Governance Committee fail to receive the required vote in favor of his or her election in the same election, then the independent directors, excluding the directors who failed to receive the required vote, shall appoint a committee amongst themselves to consider the conditional resignations and recommend to the Board whether to accept them.
 If the directors, excluding the directors who failed to receive the required vote, shall be of an insufficient number to comprise a quorum of the Board, then all directors may participate in the action regarding whether to accept the conditional resignations.
 If the Board shall determine not to accept the resignation of a director, the Board will promptly disclose its decision-making process and decision to reject the conditional resignation in a Form 8-K furnished to the Securities and Exchange Commission.

 - Director Service on Other Public Boards.
-Directors who also serve as CEOs should not serve on more than two boards of public companies in addition to the Board.
-Non-CEO directors should not serve on more than four boards of public companies in addition to the Board.
-Directors should notify the chairperson of the Nominating and Corporate Governance Committee prior to accepting an invitation to serve on a public company board to permit the Nominating and Corporate Governance Committee to evaluate the relationship for a potential conflict of interest and to confirm that the director continues to have time available to perform his or her duties to the Company.
+A director who also serves as an officer (as “officer” is defined in Rule 16a-1(f) promulgated under Section 16 of the Securities Exchange Act of 1934, as amended) (an “executive officer”) of any public company (including the Company) should not serve on more than one other public company board in addition to the Board.
+A director who does not also serve as an executive officer of a public company should not serve on more than three other public company boards in addition to the Board.
+Directors should notify the chairperson of the Nominating and Corporate Governance Committee prior to accepting an invitation to serve on a public company board to permit the Nominating and Corporate Governance Committee to evaluate the relationship for a potential conflict of interest and to confirm that the director continues to have sufficient time available to perform his or her Board duties.